INX Media case: Chidambaram sent to CBI custody for 1 day, court to hear interim bail plea Tuesday

 Responding to his submission, senior advocate A M Singhvi, also appearing for Chidambaram, said the Solicitor General would not have been here if it would have been a normal case.
 Mehta said it would be a serious travesty of justice if the CBI is not given time to reply to the bail plea and demanded 10 days time.

-Sibal said he wanted to argue for bail.
+Sibal said he wants to argue for bail.
 While submissions were being made by both the sides, the judge said, "I do not know what order has been passed by the Supreme Court."

 Singhvi said that according to them, the apex court has asked to decide the interim bail plea today itself or extend the police custody till September 5.
 The special court on August 30 had extended Chidambaram's CBI custody till today.